fleetdm/fleet/docs/1-Deployment/(d)-Example-deployment-scenarios.md

 ## Fleet on Ubuntu

-In this guide, we're going to install Fleet and all of it's application dependencies on an Ubuntu 16.04 LTS server.
+In this guide, we're going to install Fleet and all of its application dependencies on an Ubuntu 16.04 LTS server.
 Once we have Fleet up and running, we're going to install osquery on that same Ubuntu 16.04 host and enroll it in Fleet.
 This should give you a good understanding of both how to install Fleet as well as how to install and configure osquery such that it can communicate with Fleet.

 ### Setting up a host